janishar/PlaceHolderView/docs/phv-view-operations.md

 placeHolderView.refresh();
 ```

-Refresh a paticular item view with its reference.
+Refresh a particular item view with its reference.
 ```java
 placeHolderView.refreshView(itemView);
 ```

-Refresh a paticular item view with its position.
+Refresh a particular item view with its position.
 ```java
 placeHolderView.refreshView(2);
 ```